Chrysler 1.8, 2.0 & 2.4 engine: Magnum

-The Magnum SOHC version, code ECH, develops 150 hp SAE at 6500 rpm, and 135 lbft of torque at 4800 rpm.
-Chief differences between this version and the A588 include a cast aluminum SOHC cylinder head that more easily passes exhaust gases than the base engine, a camshaft that is optimized for higher engine speeds, a factory welded exhaust short-tube header instead of a cast exhaust manifold, and a two-piece intake manifold.
+The Magnum DOHC version, code ECH, develops 150 hp SAE at 6500 rpm, and 135 lbft of torque at 4800 rpm.
+Chief differences between this version and the A588 include a cast aluminum DOHC cylinder head that more easily passes exhaust gases than the base engine, a camshaft that is optimized for higher engine speeds, a factory welded exhaust short-tube header instead of a cast exhaust manifold, and a two-piece intake manifold.
 This manifold features unequal-length intake runners that are switched by an electric actuator that controls butterfly-type valves in the shorter intake runners.
 The longer runners are always open, and provide a mild supercharging effect due to their length between 3000 rpm and 4800 rpm.
 The shorter runners, open from 4800 rpm to redline at wide-open throttle, also provide a tuned resonance effect due to their length.
 The shorter runners are also opened at wide-open throttle below 3000 rpm to provide an intake path to each cylinder that is as free-flowing as possible.